-Achieving these £101m of savings over the next five years will mean making tough decisions on which services to prioritise.
+Achieving these £99m of savings over the next five years will mean making tough decisions on which services to prioritise.
 During the last few years services have made significant savings through increasing efficiency and targeting areas that are not our highest priority with the aim of minimising the impact on our service users.
 With no respite from the continuing cuts to our funding, we are now in an environment where any efficiencies to be made are minimal.
-We must therefore focus on driving real transformation across the Council.
+We must therefore focus on driving real transformation across the Council as well as on early intervention in order to manage demand.

-In some cases services have opted to increase locally generated income instead of cutting expenditure by making savings.
+In some cases services have opted to increase generated income instead of cutting expenditure by making savings.
 For the purpose of balancing the budget these two options have the same effect and are treated interchangeably.
 The following table shows the total amount of savings / increased income necessary for each of the next five years, split according to the factors which have given rise to this budget gap.